Capacitive Discharge

 if self.test:

-he_ions_wrapper = particle_containers.ParticleContainerWrapper('he_ions')
+he_ions_wrapper = particle_containers.ParticleContainerWrapper("he_ions")

 nparts = he_ions_wrapper.get_particle_count(local=True)